prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 - Now the process is entirely different...

-   - and heavily leaverages the ZIO infrastructure
+   - and heavily leaverages the ZIO infrastructure.

+- Instead of a single root ZIO for an entire batch of blocks...

+   - each block now has it's own, unique, root ZIO.

-- Each `lwb` will have a root ZIO, which will eventually have 2 children:
+- Each root will eventually have two children:

-   1. A "write" ZIO containing the `itx` data to be written
+   1. A "write" ZIO, containing the `itx` data to be written...

-   2. A "flush" ZIO that will be issued after the "write" ZIO completes
+   2. And a "flush" ZIO, that is issued after the "write" completes.

-- Since these are children, the `lwb`'s "root" ZIO...

-   - cannot complete until both the "write" and the "flush" complete
+- Since these are each child ZIOs, the "root" cannot complete until both the "write" and the "flush" complete.

-   - This is enforced by the ZIO parent-child dependency semantics
+   - This is enforced by the pre-existing ZIO parent-child semantics.

-- Further, the "root" ZIO of each "previous" `lwb`...
+- Further, the "root" ZIO of the "previous" block...

-   - will be a "child" of the "root" ZIO for the "next" `lwb`
+   - will also be a child of the "next" block.

+   - for example, here, "lwb 1" is a child of "lwb 2"

-   - This ensures the `lwb`'s completes in correct order...
+- This ensures `lwb` root ZIOs completes in the correct order...

-      - again, leveraging ZIO dependencies to acheive this ordering
+   - again, leveraging ZIO dependencies to acheive this.

-- Additionally, each `lwb` maintains a list of CVs...
+- Finally, each `lwb` maintains a list of CVs...

-   - Each CV on this list maps to a waiting thread
+   - where each CV on this list maps to a single thread that called `zil_commit`.

-   - When the "root" ZIO for the `lwb` completes...
+- Then, when the "root" ZIO for any ZIL block completes...

-      - each CV in this list is signalled...
+   - each CV in the block's list is signalled...

-      - which notifies the waiting thread that it's data is safe on disk
+   - notifying the waiting threads that their data is safe on disk.

 - Let's walk through an example of what this looks like...